nechar/Angular-Laravel/readme.md

 Congractulations have completed the project setup.
+The following command is the most important command that you might want to use over and over again after any modification in angular.
+So, make sure you copy this command in a safe place.
-Every time you make any changes to the angular files, make sure your build the project using the following command.
+During production, your will need to change the URL to whatever your URL is with prefix /app/ Every time you make any changes to the angular files, make sure your build the project using the following command.
 (Don't miss the final slash)
 ```sh